filpangilinan/goreactwebapp/README.md

 7. OR type "robot -i posScenario tests" (for running the whole positive scenarios only)
 8. OR type "robot -i negScenario tests" (for running the whole negative scenarios only)
 9. OR type "robot -i negScenario<number> tests" (for running a specific scenario)

+Additional Instruction:
+ For test scenario: "GoReact Login Page - Creation of an Instruction Account", you need to select manually the Course Type so that it will proceed to the next step.
+ Don't worry all my test scripts are working except that one step in Instruction account creation.